Articles on: Scripts & cookies

 Enabling Google Consent Mode is an easy 3-step process:

-First, copy the script below and inject this before Google Tag Manager on your website.
+First, copy the script below and inject it before Google Tag Manager on your website.
+Please note this is only required if you are using the Legacy script version without blocking.js.

 window.dataLayer = window.dataLayer || [];